cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 ## Choice of Signature Algorithms

-A security analysis MUST be performed to ensure that the digitial signature algorithm `alg` is the appropriate strength to secure receipts.
+A security analysis MUST be performed to ensure that the digital signature algorithm `alg` has the appropriate strength to secure receipts.

 It is recommended to select signature algorithms that share cryptographic components with the verifiable data structure used, for example:
 Both RFC9162_SHA256 and ES256 depend on the sha-256 hash function.